 #5 – Open Credit

-Open Credit has a feature of both installment credit and revolving credit. in open credit limit is not set the credit card is given and then one will use it throughout the month and at the end of the month, the bill will be given to cardholder to re-pay and to continue the service.
-Electricity bills, gas bills, telephone bills, etc. are examples of open credit i.e. use first and then pay later and available for all.
+Open Credit has a feature of both installment credit and revolving credit.
+If an open credit limit is not set, the credit card is given, and then one will use it throughout the month, and at the end of the month, the bill will be given to the cardholder to re-pay and continue the service.
+Electricity bills, gas bills, telephone bills, etc., are examples of available credit, i.e., use first and then pay later and available for all.

 #6 – Installment Credit

-Installment credit is the extension of bank credit. when we obtain credit from banks by way of loan the bank sets the fixed monthly installment as repayment type of loan along with interest up to a certain period of time till the loan gets re-paid along with interest.
-Here bank or finance company charges the penalty if the borrower is unable to pay the installment.
+Installment credit is the extension of bank credit.
+When we obtain credit from banks by way of loan, the bank sets the fixed monthly installment as repayment type of loan along with interest up to a certain period till the loan gets re-paid along with interest.
+The bank or finance company charges a penalty if the borrower cannot pay the installment.

 #7 – Mutual Credit

-In mutual credit, money is not used as in this case if one person owes another person for something and that another person also owes to the first one then the credit becomes the mutual credit.
-So credit gets cancel with each other and in case if a balance remains after that then the same is settled by the mode of cash or equivalent.
-Like in business one person is creditor as well as debtor.
+In mutual credit, money is not used as in this case.
+If one person owes another person for something that another person also owes to the first one, the credit becomes mutual credit.
+So credit gets canceled with each other, and in case a balance remains after that, then the same is settled by the mode of cash or equivalent.
+Like in business, one person is a creditor and a debtor.
 Hence, they mutually settle the payments.

 #8 – Service Credit

-In-service credit the credit is given for services availed earlier.
-Like lawyers ask for final fees once the case is over, the accountants charge after filing the returns, electricity bills, telephone bills, gas bills, and all post-paid bills are the examples of service credit.
-Service credit borrower is allowed to pay after availing the service at the fixed intervals.
-But if the service receiver fails to pay at fixed intervals it may result in cancellation of services or charging of penalty for the late payments.
+In-service credit, the credit is given for services availed earlier.
+Like lawyers ask for final fees once the case is over, the accountants charge after filing the returns.
+Electricity bills, telephone bills, gas bills, and post-paid bills are examples of service credit.
+Service credit borrowers can pay after availing of the service at fixed intervals.
+But if the service receiver fails to pay at fixed intervals, it may cancel services or charge a penalty for late payments.

-This has been a guide to Types of Credit.
-Here we discuss its various types including trade credit, consumer credit, bank credit, revolving credit etc along with its detailed explanation.
+This has been a guide to what are Types of Credit.
+Here, we explain the concept along with a list of top 8 types of credit that borrowers can consider.
 You may learn more about financing from the following articles –